sortabrilliant/dapperdesktop/readme.txt

 License: GPL-2.0-or-later
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

 A boring desktop is the sign of a boring life.
+Let's fix that.

 == Description ==
 Please tell me you aren't still rocking that default desktop wallpaper.
 You know the ones that came with your computer.
 That's so sad.
 Let us help.